NextronSystems/thor-manual/usage/scan.rst

 Throttled THOR Run (static throttling value)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Will restrict THOR's CPU usage in the long running modules “FileScan”, “Eventlog”, “LogScan” and “Registry” to 60%.
+Will restrict THOR's CPU usage in the long running modules "FileScan", "Eventlog", "LogScan" and "Registry" to 60%.
 Note that THOR automatically applies certain restrictions in automatic soft mode.

 .. code-block:: doscon